 19. Keep a Proper Sitting Position

 When you are anxious about how to study theoretical topics, you probably have the last thing on your mind to think about it.
 But if you haven't given this any attention up until now, trust us when we say you've been doing it wrong.
-Honestly reflect about these questions for yourself:
+Honestly reflect on these questions for yourself:

 When you read while laying in bed, do you not feel worn out and sleepy?